maiahalle/DS105-Project/README.md

     return response.json()`

 One of initial obstacels we had to over come for this project was the Twitter API, which has three types of access levels.
 The most basic level allows users to retrieve up to 500 thousand Tweets per month and have 25 requests per 15 minutes.
 These limits would hinder our ability to gather the amount of data we needed so we decided to apply for the elevated access to be able to retrieve up to 2 million Tweets per month and have 50 requests per 15 minutes.
+However, even then, we had to retrive more than 2 million Tweets so we had to wait a month to finish gathering all our tweets.
+We also used csv files to store our data to avoid re-running the code more than necesary.

 2. Finding and returning the Twitter ID based on passed Twitter handle's of politicians